Sweet Potato Casserole

-Our four-year-old just took the time to call Cade, with my supervision of course, to tell him that SHE just made the best dinner ever.
-It’s definitely not “dinner” as we are having more than just sweet potato casserole for dinner, and she most certainly did not make it all by herself, but the girl did quite a bit!
+Several years ago, I remember making this recipe with our four-year-old.
+She was so excited about making it, that she had call Cade, with my supervision of course, to tell him that SHE just made the best dinner ever.
+It’s definitely not “dinner” as we had more than just sweet potato casserole for dinner, and she most certainly did not make it all by herself, but the girl did quite a bit!
 And she loved it!

 I used to hate “yams” at Thanksgiving because they were an awful orange, dripping with some weird syrup (gag!), and they tasted like grossness with burned, flat, hard marshmallows on top.